SAP/project-kb/README.md

 **MSR 2019 DATA SHOWCASE SUBMISSION**: please find [here the data and the scripts described in that paper](MSR2019)

+> If you wrote a paper that uses the data or the tools from this repository, please let us know (through an issue) and we'll add it to this list.

 ## Credits

 ### EU-funded research projects